-II) Risk of increasing competition
+ii) Risk of increasing competition

 The Group may experience at any time increased competition in certain areas of activity from established and new competitors.
 The industry is competitive and customers have access to alternatives in telecom infrastructure services and other network services, whereas for broadcasting TV the alternatives are more limited.
 Where the Group acts as a provider of services, competitive pricing from competitors could affect the rates and services income.
 In addition, competition in infrastructure services could also increase the cost of acquisition of assets and limit the Group's ability to grow its business.
 Moreover, the Group may not be able to renew existing services agreements or enter into new services agreements.
 The higher prices for assets, combined with the competitive pricing pressure on services agreements, could make more difficult for the Group to achieve targeted returns on investments.

 Increasing competition for the acquisition of infrastructure assets or companies in the context of the Group's business expansion, which could make the acquisition of high quality assets significantly more costly.
 Some competitors are larger than the Group and may have greater financial resources (such as KKR or MS Infrastructure Fund), while other competitors may apply investment criteria with lower return on investment requirements.
+Additionally, some of the iii) Risk related to a substantial portion of the revenue of the Group is derived from a small number of customers

-Additionally, some of the Group's customers have set up their own infrastructure companies (such as Telxius Telecom, S.A. or Infrastrutture Wireless Italiane S.p.A.).
+Group's customers have set up their own infrastructure companies (such as Telxius Telecom, S.A. or Infrastrutture Wireless Italiane S.p.A.).